Wildcraft/RoundRobinMailer/README.md

 Configuration
 =============
 In RoundRobinMailer.java, replace the following values,
-1. XXXXXX with User Name of SMTP
+1. XXXXXX with User Name of SMTP User
-2. YYYYYY with Password of SMTP
+2. YYYYYY with Password of SMTP User
 3. ZZZZZZ with SMTP Host Name
 4. XXXXXXEMAIL with email address of Login